ymmxl/moonbeam-ai/README.md

 ## 🙏 Acknowledgments

-- Financial news data provided by TickerTick
+- **TickerTick API**: Financial news data and ticker information provided by [TickerTick API](https://github.com/hczhu/TickerTick-API) - A powerful stock news API that covers all companies listed in US stock markets with a sophisticated query language
 - Sentiment analysis models from Hugging Face Transformers
 - Built with FastAPI, Flask, and modern Python tooling